Blizzard owns your Warcraft 3: Reforged custom games

 The next Auto Chess or DOTA probably isn’t going to happen in Warcraft 3: Reforged.
 And if it does, Activision Blizzard is automatically going to own it.
 The publisher just launched the updated version of its real-time-strategy classic yesterday, January 28.
 As part of that release, the company published a new policy that gives it total and immediate copyright claims over all custom games.

-Here’s an excerpt of Blizzard’s custom game acceptable-use policy (as first spotted by PCGamer):
+Here’s an excerpt of Blizzard’s custom game acceptable-use policy (as PC Gamer first spotted):

 “Custom Games are and shall remain the sole and exclusive property of Blizzard.
 Without limiting the foregoing, you hereby assign to Blizzard all of your rights, title, and interest in and to all Custom Games, including but not limited to any copyrights in the content of any Custom Games.
 If for any reason you are prevented or restricted from assigning any rights in the Custom Games to Blizzard, you grant to Blizzard an exclusive, perpetual, worldwide, unconditional, royalty free, irrevocable license enabling Blizzard to fully exploit the Custom Games (or any component thereof) for any purpose and in any manner whatsoever.
 You further agree that should Blizzard decide that it is necessary, you will execute any future assignments and/or related documents promptly upon receiving such a request from Blizzard in order to effectuate the intent of this paragraph.”